Fayerweather Island

 Fayerweather Island is a 7 1/2-acre land mass in Long Island Sound.
 Part of the city of Bridgeport, Connecticut, it is located south of the city's Seaside Park.
 The island contains a resurgent coastal forest composed primarily of white oak (Quercus alba) and Eastern red cedar (Juniperus virginiana) growth.
-It is home to the Black Rock Harbor Light, built in 1823, at the mouth of Black Rock Harbor.
+It is home to the Black Rock Harbor Light, located on the south of the island, and first built in 1808.